domvovk/CPE322/README.md

 - Real Estate
 - Trying to code, but failing miserably

+### To Do List for Spring Semester:
+- [ ] Pass CPE 322 with hopefully an A
+- [ ] Ever so slightly improve dance skill
+- [ ] Sell a building
+- [ ] Land a 360 Grab on the slopes
+- [ ] Maybe learn a new song on the guitar?
+- [ ] Celebrate when everything is complete :tada:

 > “I think it is possible for ordinary people to choose to be extraordinary.”

 ![Elon Musk Thumbs Up](https://media.vanityfair.com/photos/60858efd879ac8cf431211fb/1:1/w_3571,h_3571,c_limit/1229892421)